asiimwemmanuel/polytrend/README.md

     \alpha + \sum_{i=1}^{n-1}x
 ```

-Taking the bottommost layer (x) of the difference table to have a degree of 0 i.e constant, the linear sequence can be seen as a summation of \(x_i\) and the first term.
+Taking the bottommost layer (x) of the difference table to have a degree of 0 i.e constant, the linear sequence can be seen as a summation of $x_i$ and the first term.
 After all, finding the nth term at any degree involves regressive computation of the underlying layers.
-With this same logic, quadratic sequences (and any other, for that matter) can be computed as their first term \(a\) summed with a certain combination of underlying variables.
+With this same logic, quadratic sequences (and any other, for that matter) can be computed as their first term $a$ summed with a certain combination of underlying variables.

 Asiimwe's general form of quadratic nth term problems: